guillaumecherel/conduktor-coding-challenge/software-development/README.md

 ```
 kafka-test/produce_msgs.sh
 ```

+This will send a few records to the topic `animals` and will continuously send records every second to the `seconds` topic.

 Wait for the topics to be created on the service.
-Once the kafka service has started and topics were created, connect to the test kafka broker by entering `localhost:9092` in the application bootstrap address field.
+Then, connect to the test kafka broker by entering `localhost:9092` in the application bootstrap address field.
 Optionally, enter additionnal properties to send to the KafkaAdmin and KafkaConsumer in the right-hand panel.
 Select one of the topics that appear to see the records and the partitions to consume from.

 When finished, stop the kafka service with: